rukor/om-ssr-app/README.md

 ### Usage

-At a shell prompt, type:
+To At a shell prompt, type:

 ```
 lein new om-ssr-app example